-We have identified that the covered bonds could be exposed to several counterparty risks, but either structural mechanisms, or application of the Danish Covered Bond Act are mitigants.
-Hence, we consider counterparty risk to not constrain our covered bond ratings.
+We have identified counterparty risks to which Realkredit Danmark's capital center S mortgage covered bonds could be exposed.
+However, these are mitigated through either structural mechanisms or the application of the Danish Covered Bond Act.
+Therefore, we consider them not to constrain our covered bond ratings.